 If you want something light for everyone around the table to munch on before the main show, order up the Sinuteng Baby Pusit.

 The little purple bulbs of squid, cooked in sun-dried chilis, olive oil, and garlic, are so flavor-packed and tender to the bite that no one can resist another serving after the first taste of this scrumptious appetizer.

 Once your tummy’s all warmed up, you’re probably ready for (a lot) of kanin and ulam.
-One of Bistro Remedios’ all-time bestselling entrees is the Piniritong Galunggungong, fried round scad fish served with coconut-ginger rice and their special (aka very spicy) fish sauce.
+One of Bistro Remedios’ all-time bestselling entrees is the Piniritong Galunggung, fried round scad fish served with coconut-ginger rice and their special (aka very spicy) fish sauce.

-The galunggong has evenly crispy skin on the outside with soft, flaky meat underneath; perfectly paired with the fragrant, coconut-flavored rice.
+The galunggung has evenly crispy skin on the outside with soft, flaky meat underneath; perfectly paired with the fragrant, coconut-flavored rice.
 If you want to add some heat to the mix, don’t forget to dip your fish in the bagoong!